lingfeiwang/normalisr/examples/GSE120861/README.md

 Read and run jupyter notebook at ./code/notebook_highmoi.ipynb

 ## Next
+1. Redo the analyses with full dataset.
+This example uses 15 non-targeting and 15 TSS-targeting gRNAs and around 7,000 cells to work on 16GB of memory.
+Start from a clean example folder.
+Change variable ng_negselect, ng_tssselect, ng_other, droprate_ng, and droprate_g in code/prepare_highmoi.py.
+Then rerun the full example again.
-Reformat your own dataset and run Normalisr, or try the full-scale dataset also in GSE120861!
+2. Reformat your own dataset and run Normalisr, or try the full-scale dataset also in GSE120861!

 ## Data references
 * https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE120861